Marlborough Apartments

-Marlborough Apartments is an apartment building in Montreal, Quebec, Canada.
-Its address is 570 Milton Street in the Milton Parc neighbourhood.
+Marlborough Apartments is a historic apartment building in Montreal, Quebec, Canada.
+It is located at 570 Milton Street in the Milton Park neighbourhood, close to McGill University.
 It was designated a National Historic Site of Canada on November 16, 1990.

+Description

-Built in 1900, it is four storeys tall and its facade is red brick.
-It was designed by architects Taylor and Gordon and is considered to be Queen Anne style architecture.
+Built in 1900, the apartment building is four storeys tall and its façade is red brick.
+The building was designed by architects Taylor and Gordon, and its architecture is considered to be Queen Anne Revival.